 Hi!
 Welcome to my blog. :)

 In Fall 2014, I studied abroad in Hungary with the Budapest Semesters in Mathematics program (BSM).
 I’d been dreaming about my chance to study abroad since I was in middle school!
 Back then, I thought for sure I would be going to Paris, speaking French, and studying art history.
 I did get to visit Paris and speak French with the Parisians during my semester, but BSM was a far cry from what I’d imagined for myself when I was younger.
-But, BSM was a life-changing experience and the best four and a half months of my life.
+However, BSM was a life-changing experience and the best four and a half months of my life.

 The first thing I want to share with you is this image.
 It’s a 1981 Lego ad showing a little girl holding her creation with the caption “What it is is beautiful.”
-Currently, there is a lot of controversy in the media about the genderization of toys (everything for little girls = pink, dolls, makeup, cooking, etc. while everything for little boys = blue, building sets, trucks, etc.).
+I’ve seen a lot of controversy in the media about the genderization of toys (everything for little girls = pink, dolls, makeup, cooking, etc. while everything for little boys = blue, building sets, trucks, etc.).
 This ad does not depict that extreme genderization.
 This little girl is playing with a “boy’s” lego set.
 She’s happy, and she’s proud of what she created.
 I love her because she reminds me of myself when I was a child playing with Legos.

 And she reminds me of myself now, a young woman in a “man’s” field.
 But I’m just doing what I love, and I’m excited to have the chance to share that with you.